-Eddy learns some new geographical terms while completing a word search based on hot and cold climates as part of Year 3's new topic "Extreme Survival."
-Brandon and Olivia made this fantastic volcano as part of Year 6's Geography topic, "Disaster" and Julian and Jasper settle into the routine of learning from home.
+Eddy learns some new geographical terms while completing a word search based on hot and cold climates as part of Year 3's new topic 'Extreme Survival'.
+Brandon and Olivia made this fantastic volcano as part of Year 6's Geography topic, 'Disaster' and Julian and Jasper settle into the routine of learning from home.

-As part of their topic "Indian Spice," Luca helps to make a Chicken Tikka and then, after researching on the internet, creates his own Temple from a shoe box and a gold crown from a cake.
+As part of their topic 'Indian Spice', Luca helps to make a Chicken Tikka and then, after researching on the internet, creates his own Temple from a shoe box and a gold crown from a cake.
 Very creative!

 Harry locates India on a globe, Lukas practises writing numbers in French, Wiktor shares his work on doubles and Jasper does some baking.

 Eira made a bear stick puppet and feeds it some porridge!
-She has also made a story in a box based on Goldilocks and the 3 bears.
+She has also made a story in a box based on 'Goldilocks and the Three Bears'.

-Lukas tries his hand at making a "Seville orange marmalade crepe-suzette" as part of Year 4's topic, "The World's Kitchen," and Fabian finds out about volcanoes as part of the Year 6 topic, "Disaster!"
+Lukas tries his hand at making a 'Seville orange marmalade crepe-suzette' as part of Year 4's topic, 'The World's Kitchen', and Fabian finds out about volcanoes as part of the Year 6 topic, 'Disaster!'.
 Kowen gets comfortable and settled for the day's learning.

 Thank you to everyone who has sent in photos of their child's home learning.
 Children and adults, we recognise this situation is not easy but you are all doing a great job and we really appreciate it!